2024-02-22T17:35:00Z By Keeley Rodgers

-We round up some of the most picturesque places to go when visiting Wales, whether it’s an artistic photo you are after or a day trip to discover some amazing sights.
+We round up some of the most picturesque places for future visits to Wales, whether it’s an artistic photo you are after or a day trip to discover some amazing sights.

 This harbour town in the southwest area of Wales (pictured above) is known for its 13th century walls and golden beaches, ideal for a sunny day exploring.
 There are two golf courses, water sports opportunities, as well as ghost and guided walks available.
 Plus, the pretty coloured houses make for a great photo opportunity.
 Tenby Castle ruins are also nearby for a historic excursion on your visit.

 2. Conwy Castle

 This marvellous structure was built for Edward I and is known for its strong defences and exterior, but the interior is equally as impressive.
 Conwy Town allows visitors lots to do as well including the National Beekeeping Centre and Aberconwy House, a 14th century merchants home.

 3. Whitesands Beach and St David’s

 If it’s a beach destination you’re after, Whitesands Beach is nearby to St David’s and offers a great day out.
 Deemed as one of the best water sport locations in the country, groups might like to watch the surfers or try their hand at canoeing.
 The city of St David’s is close by, which is fascinating for those who love architecture and scenery and a visit to The Bishop’s Palace is a brilliant addition to any itinerary.

 5. River Wye and Wye Valley